-

 The short answer, unfortunately, is no. Unless you have your own renewable generation (e.g. solar panels), connecting directly into your building, then your electricity comes from the same national grid as everybody else.

-For a more detailed explanation of this, see the Ethical Consumer’s guide to ethical energy suppliers.
+For a more detailed explanation of this, see the Ethical Consumer’s guide to eco-friendly energy companies.

-Whatever company you buy from, the most important thing to be aware of is that the electricity you use has the same carbon footprint, which is, currently, 0.26 kg CO2e per kWh.
+Whatever company you buy from, the most important thing to be aware of is that the electricity you use has the same carbon footprint.
+For example, in the UK in 2024 this was 0.26 21 kg CO2e per kWh (according to the UK government).

 This lines up with official UK Government guidance.
 According to the guidelines on how organisations should report their carbon footprint (page 48 of this document), the correct method is to use “location-based grid average emission factors to report the emissions from electricity”.
 In other words, the electricity (or gas) coming into your building has all been mixed together in the national grid and we should use the average carbon footprint of that mix to work out our emissions, regardless of who our supplier is.